 2. Lenovo Flex 14

-Lenovo’s Flex 14 is one of the best 2 in 1 laptop for drawing.
-It comes with a 14-inch FHD touchscreen display and a highly-sensitive stylus pen.
-With 12 GB of DDR4 RAM and a 256GB of SSD, this device offers both performance and adaptive utility.
+Lenovo’s Flex 14 is perhaps the best 2 in 1 laptop for drawing, within budget.
+It comes with a 14-inch FHD touchscreen display and a highly sensitive stylus pen.
+With 12 GB of DDR4 RAM and 256GB of SSD, this device offers both performance and adaptive utility.

 The Flex 14 can easily stream 4K movies when connected to a 4K television.

-Powered by a quad-core AMD Ryzen 5 3500U processor, it has a base clock speed of 2.1 GHz with a maximum capacity of 3.7 GHz.
+Powered by a quad-core processor, the AMD Ryzen 5 3500U, has a base clock speed of 2.1 GHz with a maximum capacity of 3.7 GHz.
 Flex 14 comes with integrated Vega graphics for smooth 2D image rendering.

 The webcam comes with a shutter allowing you to physically close it.
 The battery backup is highest among other laptops in this price range.

-The lack of discrete graphics does hamper the scope of 3D graphics rendering but it is compensated by exceptional performance in 2D graphics or content creation.
-Overall, this device is capable of handling low graphics games, editing, drawing with huge scope for multitasking.
+The lack of discrete graphics does hamper the scope of 3D graphics rendering but it is compensated by exceptional performance in handling non-rendered 3D graphics or lower as well as common editing software and apps.

-It is available for around $650 and this is one of the best laptops with a drawing pen around, perfect if you are on a budget.
+It is available for around $650, and this is the best laptop for artists with a drawing stylus pen around, perfect if you are on a budget.